Relwin1/Portfolio/README.md

 I am a graduate of technical and IT studies in the field of Computer Aided Engineering Processes at the AGH University of Science and Technology in Krakow.
 I have worked so far as a constructor-technologist in a foundry and as a cost estimator in construction and metal processing companies.
 Since May 2023, I decided to become a software tester.
 I intend to take the next stationary exam ISTQB Certified Tester - Basic Level conducted by the [Association of Information Systems Quality](https://sjsi.org/).
 # Tools used
 * **MS Excel** - advanced support, excluding macro support.
 I have been using this tool successively for years both at university and at work.
-* **Oracle database** - selected from other databases on the market due to functionality and popularity.
-For learning SQL and later PL/SQL.
-For educational purposes, a repository linked to my own database will be created, on which I will execute scripts.
-* **GIT** - program already installed locally to learn how to use it in the near future.
-* **Jira** - for future learning.
-A free account has been created, which will be used for educational purposes after taking the appropriate course.
 # Courses
 * Section to be filled.
 Currently, self-study is conducted based on ISTQB FL syllabus 3.1.
 # Books read